In order to demonstrate some of the features of the Survey Designer

 - Click Submit Completed Form to finish.
 There is also a Save button allowing the user to pause without submitting incomplete data.
 In addition, the survey is auto-saved every 60 seconds.

 In practice, each conference participant would go to this folder and click Create Survey

 to add their own information.
 As the host, you would view the ConferenceAdvance

 table and use that data to print name tags, plan seating, etc.

-You will have noticed that the 'questions' generated based on field names add spaces following CamelCase hints, but are not very helpful and would require external explanation, particularly in the case of the checkbox we included.
+You may have noticed that the 'questions' generated based on field names add spaces following CamelCase hints, but are not very helpful and would require external explanation, particularly in the case of the date field we included.
 In the next step we will explore options for customizing our survey to make it clearer what we are asking.